 Saving the planet is a priority for most of us.
 At Natracare we’ve got a lot of time for it!
 Trying to be more proactive about creating a sustainable future for the planet, 75% of people in the UK are actively adjusting their consumption to cause less harm to the earth.

-Becoming less wasteful is a challenge, though, especially when plastic is so prominent in our lives and hidden in places we might never have guessed.
+Becoming less wasteful is a challenge.
+Especially when plastic is hidden in places we might never have guessed and feels so essential to our lives.
 But one trend that has popped up recently – focused on disposing of plastic in a more eco-friendly way – is building ecobricks.
 But what are ecobricks and why are they important?

 What are ecobricks?